-I fished for years in Tampa Bay, and the area around Fort Desoto Park, and on the east coast too – Melbourne pier, Miami, the shores and way out in the South Pacific off the rocky cliffs of Oahu and Maui.
+I fished for years in Tampa Bay, Florida (my site) and the area around Fort Desoto Park, and on the east coast too – Melbourne pier, Miami, the shores and way out in the South Pacific off the rocky cliffs of Oahu and Maui.
 I have some awesome memories of fishing back then, but I didn’t know I needed a headlamp for Florida fishing.
 I lugged a flashlight around.
 A headlamp sure would have helped!
 Thinking about it in hindsight.

 Sometimes you’re on a pier and there are lights – and you don’t need a headlamp for fishing, a lot of time I chose to go to the pier at night because there were lights.
 If I had a decent fishing headlamp, I’d have explored more areas myself.
-Anyway, headlamp technology has changed remarkably over the last couple decades.
+Anyway, headlamp technology has changed remarkably over the last couple of decades.